Four suspected members of Hamas arrested in Europe over alleged terrorism plot | KRDO

 Speaking in Brussels to Danish broadcaster TV 2, Danish Prime Minister Mette Frederiksen described the incident as “about as serious as it can be.”

 “There are people who live in Denmark who do not wish us well.
 Who are against Danish society and everything we believe in.
 Happiness.
 Democracy.
 Freedom.
-Equality,” he said.
+Equality,” she said.

 The-CNN-Wire